Bill Pay Agreement

-To stop a bill Payment originated in Online Banking with Bill Payment or Online Banking, you must contact technical support for assistance.
-Please refer to the Online Banking website for that telephone number.
+To stop a bill payment originated in Digital Banking with Bill Payment, you must contact technical support for assistance.
+Please refer to the Digital Banking website for that telephone number.

 Postal or Processing Delays.
 Bank is not liable for any service fees or late charges levied against you due to postal delays or processing delays by the Payee.

 Insufficient Funds.
 If a scheduled electronic Payment cannot be made because your Account does not have sufficient funds to cover it on the Business Day it is scheduled to be processed, the electronic Payment will be canceled and no further attempt will be made by Bank to make the electronic Payment even if, on the next or a later Business Day, there are sufficient funds to cover it.
 (In the case of recurring electronic Payments, only the electronic Payment currently scheduled will be canceled.)
 In such cases, you are solely responsible for making alternate arrangements for the Payment or rescheduling the Payment through the Service.

 Failure to Make a Scheduled Payment.
 Bank is not responsible for any charges imported or any other action taken by a payee resulting from a payment that Customer has not scheduled properly or the payee has not posted properly, including any applicable finance changes and late fees.

 Failed Payments.
 If an electronic Payment is returned to us for any reason, in our sole and absolute discretion, we may either research and attempt to correct the problem so that the Payment can be effectuated, or we may void the Payment and re-credit your Account.